DuttaAnirudh/wild-oasis/README.md

 ### Authentication

 - Users of the app are hotel employees who need to log in to perform tasks.
+- Only authorized users can log in and use the application.
+- Users are authenticated using Supabase authentication.
+- The authentication process includes a two-factor authentication (2FA) step.
+Users receive an email to verify their identity before they can access the application.
 - New users can only be signed up inside the application to ensure that only actual hotel employees get accounts.
-- Users can upload an avatar, and change their name and password.
+- Users can upload & update an avatar, and change their name and password.

 ### Cabins